drhlxiao/g4cad/README.md

 * set the tessellation tolerance for each individual solid
 * convert models to GDML files

-G4CAD also provides other tools useful for creating mass models and converting CAD files to GDML, like measuring tools, tools to find /remove small solids.
+G4CAD also provides other tools useful for creating mass models and converting CAD files to GDML, like measuring tools, tools to find/remove small solids.

 ## Installation